Senior Research Fellow

 Assessing learning needs for breastfeeding (poster presentation) RCM Annual Conference and Exhibition, Torquay 2006

-Unlocking the potential of the Lancet Framework for Quality Maternal and Newborn Care for midwifery research, education and practice, Better birth – a new perspective, 4th Winterthurer Symposium of Midwifery, Zurich University of Applied Sciences, Winterthur, Switzerland.
+Unlocking the potential of the Lancet Framework for Quality Maternal and Newborn Care for midwifery research, education and practice, Better birth – a new perspective, 4th Winterthur Symposium of Midwifery, Zurich University of Applied Technology, Winterthur, Switzerland.
 January 2017

 From evidence to policy and everyday practice: Implications for midwifery.
 WHO South East Asia Regional Meeting on Strengthening midwifery to improve maternal and newborn health, New Delhi, India, August 2015

 The Lancet Series on Midwifery: a new approach to quality maternity care and inter-professional collaboration, After Work Lecture, Zurich University of Applied Sciences, Switzerland, July 2015

 The Lancet Series on Midwifery, Icelandic Midwives Association, Reykjavik, Iceland, May 2015

 Realising the right of every woman and baby to the best possible maternal and newborn care, Human Rights in Childbirth Conference, Zagreb, Croatia, April 2015